-Yes, you can take part in the 5 week July project as part of your break from school, college or university.
+Yes, you can take part in the June, July or August projects as part of your break from school, college or university.
 This is a very popular project however, so you should book sooner rather than later.

 You should visit your doctor or travel nurse to find out what vaccinations you will need.
 Your routine vaccinations will need to be up to date; hepatitis A and Typhoid are likely.
 You should follow your doctor’s advice.

 Please check below for where the closest hospital to the project is – your doctor may ask to know this so that they can provide information on rabies.

 There are medical facilities very locally in Port Elizabeth.
 Medical facilities are very good and there is a variety of medical clinics, surgeries and hospitals.

 Port Elizabeth is very modern with large shopping malls, a beautiful promenade and great free time activities.
 The accommodation is in the leafy suburbs of the city.

 Crime in South Africa is mainly concentrated in the larger townships of the country.
 Whenever you go into the townships this will be as part of the project with full time staff who will be with you.
 The team is very well known in the areas and everyone knows the amazing work that our volunteers do so you are very welcome indeed.